Natural Spin Turn

 Variation: at corner, this step turns 3/8, another 1/4 between 5-6.

 Count 2: LF back and slightly side | BLOD | T | Cont to turn | Sway(S) | Rise e/o 5

-Take a big step side/back on LF (help to stay behind Man) with pressure on RF toes to maintain balance; stay left; in practice, you can swing your arms to help feel the movement.
+Take a big step side/back on LF (help to stay behind Man) with pressure on RF toes to maintain balance; stay left.

 After stepping LF back, pull center back, use strong action to continue turning and collect/brush RF.

 Keep head strongly left all the way down LOD, keep head at outside circle, need to consciously do that so head won't get into Man's space.
 Send rib and hip forward to Man.
 Keep head distance with Man, keep the volume of the frame.
 Man counter balance.